elizabellatran/CS194a/README.md

 Assignment #1: Tip Calculator
 Description​: We’re going to build a simple tip calculator app!
 Your app will have two inputs:
-                ●Bill amount (total amount to tip on) ●Tip percentage (what % the user wants to tip)
+       - Bill amount (total amount to tip on)
+       - Tip percentage (what % the user wants to tip)